Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Derivation of the limit ODEs

 \section{Derivation of the limit ODEs}

-We use the following steps to prove convergence to the limit ODE system: \begin{enumerate} \item We first derive a pre-limit evolution process for the outputs of the actor and critic networks, and a-priori bounds on the magnitude of changes to the parameters at each update step.
-The pre-limit process will contain stochastic remainder terms with dependence on non-i.i.d. data samples. \item We prove the relative compactness of the pre-limit process, which requires proofs of the compact containment and regularity of the sample paths. \item We then use the Poisson equation to prove the stochastic remainder terms in the pre-limit process vanish as $N\to+\infty$. \item We prove the existence and uniqueness of the limits ODEs. \item Finally, we combine the above results to prove the convergence in Theorem \ref{limit odes}. \end{enumerate}
+Building upon \cite{sirignano2021asymptotics}, we prove convergence to the limit ODEs via the following steps: \begin{enumerate} \item We first derive pre-limit process for the outputs of the actor and critic networks, and a-priori controls on the size of increments of parameters.
+The pre-limit process will contain stochastic remainder terms from the non-i.i.d. data samples. \item We prove the relative compactness of the pre-limit process, which requires proof of the compact containment and regularity of the sample paths. \item We then use the Poisson equation to derive the limit ODEs by showing the fluctuation terms in the limit ODEs disappears as $N\to+\infty$. \item As a sanity check, we prove the the existence and uniqueness of the limits ODEs. \item Finally, we combine the above preparations to conclude the convergence in Theorem \ref{limit odes}. \end{enumerate}